SuperAwesomeLTD/sa-mobile-sdk-android-docs/README.md

-# Documentation for the SuperAwesome Android SDK
+# SuperAwesome Android SDK documentation

 To contribute:
 * clone the current repository on your machine